The goal of sauna is to help you increase rejuvenation and relaxation for your mind, body, and spirit.

 Gather your stuff.
 You’ll need towels, your swimsuit, sandals or flipflops, and a bag for putting your stuff in while you are in the sauna.
 Dress in something loose and comfy with your bathing costume underneath.
 Afterwards you’ll be wet so bring a dressing gown or changing robe for modesty while changing.
 Do also bring water and a small snack.

+The sauna is like low grade excersise on the heart and cardio vascular system- so if you have any issues of that nature let the sauna host know and take it easy on yourself.
 Check with your doctor to see if you have a medical condition that would prevent you from taking a sauna.

 We're usually at the beach.
 Some of our locations have fine sand, some are pebbly.
-Sometimes we're at five locations, so if your feet are sensitive then it might be a good idea to use river shoes or wetsuit booties.
+Sometimes we're at river locations, so if your feet are sensitive then it might be a good idea to use river shoes or wetsuit booties.